hashgraph/stablecoin-studio/web/README.md

 If your account has the stablecoin fee role, you will also be allowed to manage the token's custom fees.

+This menu option will only be visible when using Hashpack or Blade, and will soon be available when using Metamask as well.

 ### Proof of reserve

 ![image](https://user-images.githubusercontent.com/110887433/213154467-70663bd0-2116-4121-9b3a-3028e4309fff.png)